dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 > //overrideContext code below
 > })();

-Second, we are going to specify an override on the Edit Form for our specific fields, you may also want to do this on a new form but in our case the Project Alias was not available on the new form so we didn't worry about it there.&nbsp; Remember once we provide the override for the Field we are fully responsible for the type of input(s)/controls the user will have to interact, retrieving the value for SharePoint, and performing any 'Required' field validation along with any other custom validation we may want.&nbsp; In order to provide the override in the proper format we must create our OverrideContext object with the proper properties.
+Second, we are going to specify an override on the Edit Form for our specific fields, you may also want to do this on a new form but in our case the Project Alias was not available on the new form so we didn't worry about it there.
+Remember once we provide the override for the Field we are fully responsible for the type of input(s)/controls the user will have to interact, retrieving the value for SharePoint, and performing any 'Required' field validation along with any other custom validation we may want.
+In order to provide the override in the proper format we must create our OverrideContext object with the proper properties.

 > var overrideCtx = {};
 > overrideCtx.Templates = {};